Sundramrai3691/ForkSpace/README.md

 Recent product and workflow improvements reflected in this repo:

 - Refined the landing, workspace, analysis, and report surfaces so the main workflow reads more clearly
+- Added a daily challenge flow with LeetCode POTD and Codeforces daily picks plus leaderboard support
 - Expanded Codeforces support with browsable catalog filters plus room-side URL import helpers
 - Improved hidden test generation so room test sets refresh cleanly and useful failures can be promoted into sample tests
-- Added stronger session intelligence and standalone solution analysis flows with shareable links
+- Added stronger session intelligence and standalone solution analysis flows with shareable links, challenge links, and score-card sharing
 - Improved execution feedback, sample comparison, and room-side report visibility
 - Added cleaner fallback handling when AI quota or provider availability is limited
 - Kept guest-first entry intact while improving signed-in history and report persistence